neurobioinfo/scrnabox/README_HTO.md

 ### Step 6: Clustering
 In this step, the pipeline
-runs clustering on the integrated dataset to group cells with similar gene expression patterns together based on a k-nearest neighbor graph.
+runs clustering on the integrated dataset to group cells with similar gene expression patterns together based on a shared nearest neighbor graph (SNN).
 ```
 bash $SCRNABOX_HOME/launch_scrnabox.sh\
 -d ${SCRNABOX_PWD} \